-The school's academic computing resources (the "Resources") include an Internet and computing center, library computers, a wireless network within the library, and Internet connectivity from residence hall rooms.
+The school's academic computing resources (the "Resources") include computer kiosks throughout the Library, a site-wide wireless network, and Internet connectivity from residence hall rooms.
 The school's Department of Information Technology ("I.T.") or its contracted agents maintain these Resources, often in collaboration with other administrative departments.